On the Utility of 3D Hand Poses for Action Recognition

 \section{HandFormer}

 \cref{fig:pipeline} illustrates our proposed HandFormer, which consists of a sequence of micro-action blocks, a novel trajectory encoder, and a temporal aggregation module.
-The design of our HandFormer allows us to easily incorporate semantic context by sampling single RGB frames from certain micro-actions.
+The design of our HandFormer allows us to easily incorporate semantic context by sampling a single RGB frame from certain micro-actions.